China to experiment with freer yuan in Shenzhen financial zone

 "We still don't have a timetable on full yuan convertibility," he said.

-China has been steadily expanding the role played by Hong Kong in internationalising the yuan, but this has been constrained in part by limitations on bringing yuan held offshore back onto the mainland.
+China has been steadily expanding the role played by Hong Kong in internationalizing the yuan, but this has been constrained in part by limitations on bringing yuan held offshore back onto the mainland.

 Beijing has taken several steps in recent months to gradually free up the flow of money in and out of the country.